BenCat07/Voxalia/README.md

 **Voxalia, a game about blocks and such.**

+Built within our own in-house Frenetic Game Engine!

-Built using OpenTK (a C# binding of OpenGL for the 3D rendering), BEPUphysics (a capable pure-C# physics engine), and FreneticScript (powerful and adaptive game modding).
+Also built using: OpenTK (a C# binding of OpenGL for the 3D rendering), BEPUphysics (a capable pure-C# physics engine), and FreneticScript (powerful and adaptive game modding).

 Also used libraries: